Apollo 8 Genesis reading

-On Christmas Eve, December 24, 1968, the crew of Apollo 8, the first humans to orbit the Moon, read from the Book of Genesis during a television broadcast.
+On Christmas Eve, December 24, 1968, the crew of Apollo 8, the first humans to orbit the Moon, read from the Hebrew Bible’s Book of Genesis during a television broadcast.
 During their ninth orbit of the Moon astronauts Bill Anders, Jim Lovell, and Frank Borman recited verses 1 through 10 of the Genesis creation narrative from the King James Bible.
 Anders read verses 1–4, Lovell verses 5–8, and Borman read verses 9 and 10.

 Broadcast

 Around the world, television sets glowed with the broadcast.
 One in four people on Earth—roughly a billion people spread among 64 countries—listened to the reading.
 Within 24 hours, recorded broadcasts of the address from the moon reached people in another 30 countries.
 Audiences in North and South America as well as Europe tuned in live thanks to the recently launched Intelsat 3 satellite.
 COMSAT put the satellite into operation a week ahead of schedule so that international audiences could follow the flight.